Skip to content

 • Prepare a press kit and send it to the local publishers.

 • An SEO-friendly website is a must.
-Put some effort to attract new clients.
+Put some effort into attracting new clients.

 • Networking is a great way to meet potential customers.
 Join your local Chamber of Commerce and other civic organizations to meet business owners and tell them about your new courier service.